siraom15/100days-of-leetcode/1-Two-Sum/readme.md

 Check the map, If map contain differece number <br>
-which mean we've read that number and have its index so can return index of current number (i) and index of difference
+which mean we've read that number and have its index so we can return index of current number (i) and index of difference.

 Other case, put the map with number as key and index as value of current number.
 > For now we using O(n) time complexity.